• Home

 Climbing Piz La Varella (Lavarela) from Capana Alpina

-If you plan climbing Piz La Varella from Capana Alpina, here you have my first-hand report with the route description and all the other details you might need.
+If you plan to climb Piz La Varella from Capanna Alpina, here is my first-hand report with the route description and all the other details you might need.
 So keep reading.

 Piz La Varella (Lavarela) summit cross.